 Is Tiller for You?

-For me, Tiller is perfect for combining the two best ways to keep my family on the right financial track: tracking spending and automation.
+For me, Tiller is the perfect personal finance app for combining the two best ways to keep my family on the right financial track: tracking spending and automation.

-It allows me to easily track every penny going in and out of our accounts, saving me a ton of time.
-And I love how easy it is to check the budget sheet to see where our spending is for the month.
+It allows me to easily track our cash flow and see every penny going in and out of our accounts, saving me a ton of time.
+And I love how easy it is to check the annual budget sheet to see where our spending is for the month and year.

 I’m not the only one that’s fallen in love with Tiller.
-Last year, Tiller won the “Best Wealth Management Tool” 2018 Fintech Breakthrough Award.
+They won the 2018 “Best Wealth Management Tool” Fintech Breakthrough Award.

 The beauty of Tiller is in its simplicity and flexibility.

-If you want a quick and easy way to get an up-to-date, comprehensive picture of your finances, but still want the ability to customize your financial information, Tiller could be a great tool for you.
+For a quick and easy way to get an up-to-date, comprehensive picture of your cash flow and manage your money with the ability to customize your financial information, Tiller could be an excellent tool for you.
+Check it out today!

 Review written by Amanda